 File a Complaint on the Cybercrime Portal

 Visit the official cybercrime reporting portal and register your case.
-Provide complete details, including the payer’s fake UPI ID, the amount claimed, and any screenshots or chat logs.
+Provide complete details, including the payer’s fake VPA, the amount claimed, and any screenshots or chat logs.
 This creates an official record that investigators and banks can act upon.

 Contact Your Bank or Payment Service Provider